Frequently Asked Questions

 What will happen to the GAC at the end of its useful life?

-GAC removed from our beds will be sent offsite to undergo a process called regeneration: It will be subjected to extreme heat, which destroys the PFAS that was absorbed while retaining most of the carbon.
+GAC removed from our beds will be sent offsite to undergo a process called regeneration: It will be subjected to extreme heat, which destroys the PFAS that was adsorbed while retaining most of the carbon.
 Regenerated GAC can then be returned to service, with the same adsorbent capacity as if new.

 Will the new filters cost more to operate?